-- has advanced knowledge within strategic analysis and specialized insight in a limited area
+- has advanced knowledge within strategic analysis and its frontiers

-- has thorough knowledge of the scholarly methods in strategic analysis
+- has detailed knowledge of the scholarly methods in strategic analysis

 Skills - The candidate...

-- can analyze and deal critically with various sources of information and use them to structure and formulate scholarly arguments
+- can analyze and deal critically with various sources of information needed for the strategic analysis of firms and markets, and use them to structure and formulate relevant arguments

-- can apply his/her knowledge and skills in new areas in order to carry out advanced assignments and projects
+- can apply his/her knowledge and skills in new areas in order to carry out strategic analysis in different contexts

 - ECTS Credits